tedliosu/opencl_equijoin_demo/README.md

       to contain only data about active or inactive customers (but not both).

-2. `./generate_custom_data.py [number of customer table rows] [number of purchases table rows]`
+2. `./generate_custom_data.py [number of customer table rows] [number of purchases table rows]` (MAKE SURE you have the Faker pip package installed for this one)
     - For example, run `./generate_custom_data.py 1000000 3000000`

 3. `./generate_custom_data_equijoin_result_ref.sh` (MAKE SURE you have sqlite3 installed for this one)